 The introduction of internment gave the authorities the power to indefinitely detain suspected terrorists without trial.
 More than 300 Republican suspects were detained in early morning raids.

 Faulkner claimed that Northern Ireland was “quite simply at war with the terrorist.”
 (In the 1940s, Eamonn De Valera in the South of Ireland had also introduced internment against Republicans, many of whom would have fought with Dev and his colleagues during the War of Independence.)

-Internment provoked even greater violence in the North..
+Internment provoked even greater violence in the North.
 Exactly what the authorities could have done in the circumstances is difficult to know, but internment proved a recruitment boon to the IRA.
 Arrests were often made based on outdated information.
-The internment of innocent Nationalists provoked even greater anger.
-(This is not to suggest that the majority of those interned were innocent parties.)
+The internment of many non-violent Nationalists provoked even greater anger.
 While the bulk of the violence that prompted internment was IRA based, Loyalist paramilitaries were also involved in violence although none were interned.

 In the immediate violence that followed, twelve people including two women would die.
 Most (if not all) were innocent civilians killed by a British parachute regiment in the Ballymurphy area in what has become known as the Ballymurphy massacre.
 Those killed included Father Hugh Mullan who had gone to the aid of a wounded parishioner.
 In 1972, the British Government announced that control of security and policing would be handled by Westminister and not Faulkner’s government.
 Later, Stormont would be suspended and direct rule implemented.

 Want to learn more about Ireland?
 See these images and more in the acclaimed For the Love of Being Irish